A Cohort: White Privilege and Wealth Privilege…A Transformational Cohort for White Women

 We are at a critical sociopolitical moment.
-While people of color have been aware that racial inequities continue to exist, it’s been easy for us white people to “coast”, thinking that we are in a post-racial society.
+While Black, Indigenous, and other People of Color (BIPOC) have been aware that racial inequities continue to exist, it’s been easy for us white people to “coast”, thinking that we are in a post-racial society.
 That is clearly not the case.
 Having wealth privilege in addition to white privilege adds another layer of complexity.

-Leading from the Heart is offering a six-session cohort for white people of wealth to reflect on the intersection of white and wealth privilege.
+Phila Engaged Giving is partnering with Leading from the Heart to offer a cohort for white women of wealth to reflect on the intersection of white and wealth privilege.
 The goal of this reflection is informed action.
 In this program you will:

-LEARN about racial injustice and whiteness and how they shape us; build our ability to recognize and interrupt their manifestations within ourselves, our relationships, and our institutions;
+LEARN about racial injustice and white supremacy and how they shape us; build our ability to recognize and interrupt their manifestations within ourselves, our relationships, and our institutions;

 REFLECT on your relationship to whiteness and wealth privilege;